Tag Archives: Iain McGilchrist

 Right now, people are crying out against mask mandates so we can all get back to normal.
 The left brain wants equilibrium.
 It is the seat of justice.
 It tends to blame factors outside itself (since it is limited) — outside factors like its counterpart, the right brain, even!
 But enough of us are seeing, I hope, I hope, that how society is organized and how we have organized ourselves and our spirituality is the main cause of our distress.

 Our all-out attempts to preserve our egocentricity is the problem.
 Be it an inflated ego or a broken one, whether the song is “Slay me, Lord” or “Build me up,” any sense that the ego must save us must be lost so we can find our full life.
-Like we keep repeating when share the memory of the Lord’s great grace: our lives emerge out of death.
+Like we keep repeating when we share the memory of the Lord’s great grace: our lives emerge out of death.
 In order to live, I must lose what appears to be my life, lose the truncated view of my left brain and my allegiance to the society that traps me in it.

 I spend a lot of therapy time massaging the hardened traumas that lock up our memories, reforming the hard words that have shamed us, unraveling the dark masses of unexplored pain that demand to be protected from further harm.
 Often, fragile egos become strong enough to surrender their dominance and a person experiences the wonder of feeling joy in the wide open spaces of their true, whole selves.
 I wish that freedom for all of us as we get back to a new normal.